Death Come True: Development and release

 Death Come True was developed by Too Kyo Games and Esquadra and published by IzanagiGames, written and directed by Kazutaka Kodaka with music by Masafumi Takada.
 Esquadra was responsible for the primary development work.
 It was released for Android, iOS, macOS, and Nintendo Switch on June 24 in Japan, June 25 in North America, June 26 in Europe, and June 27, 2020 in Australia.
-It was also released for Windows on July 17, 2020, and for PlayStation 4 on November 12, 2020.
+It was also released for Windows on July 17, 2020, for PlayStation 4 on November 12, 2020, for PlayStation 5 on September 19, 2024, and for Xbox One on October 7, 2024.

 Reception

 Death Come True was generally well received by critics on Nintendo Switch, while the iOS version saw mixed reviews.